-The Halton District School Board in Ontario serves more than 63,000 students in the municipalities of Burlington, Halton Hills, Milton and Oakville in the Region of Halton.
+The Halton District School Board in Ontario serves approximately 67,000 students in the municipalities of Burlington, Halton Hills, Milton and Oakville in the Region of Halton.

 Among the largest English school boards in Ontario, the Halton public board offers high-quality education for elementary and secondary students as well as continuing education opportunities for adults and newcomers to the area.

-Together, nearly 6,000 Halton District School Board staff inspire students to learn, grow and succeed.
+Together, approximately 7,000 Halton District School Board staff inspire students to learn, grow and inspire.
 These staff members include teachers, support and non-teaching staff, administrators and senior staff.
 Many professional development workshops and opportunities are offered to staff to provide the expertise and knowledge to engage students in their learning.

 HDSB at a Glance

 Secondary students - 21,726